Trump trades in Android phone for Secret Service-approved device

 Who's got two thumbs and a Secret Service-approved phone to tweet from?

-On arriving in Washington D.C on Thursday ahead of his inauguration, president elect Donald Trump was handed in his Android device in exchange for an unidentified locked-down phone, according to Associated Press.
+On arriving in Washington D.C on Thursday ahead of his inauguration, president elect Donald Trump has handed in his Android device in exchange for an unidentified locked-down phone, according to Associated Press.

 Obama was the first president to use a device approved by security agencies due to hacking concerns.
-Initially he had a heavily modified BlackBerry and later switchied to another phone that had most features totally disabled.
-He was not known to use it for making or receiving calls, but it was one of few devices that had access to the @Potus Twitter account.
+Initially he had a heavily modified BlackBerry and later switched to another phone that had most features totally disabled.
+He was not known to use it for making or receiving calls, but it was one of few devices that had access to the @POTUS Twitter account.

-Trump said earlier this week that he will not use the @Potus account, and instead will keep using his existing Twitter account to communicate with social media users.
+Trump said earlier this week that he will not use the @POTUS account, and instead will keep using his existing Twitter account to communicate on social media.

+What does a Trump presidency mean for tech?
+Some say it might not be as bad you think.
+Others say his potential influence on the industry is "alarming."

 Election 2016